douden/test_book_from_template/book/iframes.md

 ### Styling aspects

-The style of the shown iframe can be controlled with the option:
+The style of the shown iframe can be controlled with two options:

-- `style`: Sets the style of the iframe.
+- `styleframe`: Sets the style of the iframe.
 Use CSS compatible strings.
 Include surround with `" "`.

-This option will be applied to the `iframe` element.
+- `stylediv`: Sets the style of surrounding div.
+Use CSS compatible strings.
+Include surround with `" "`.

 ::::{note}
 Using CSS is complicated and error prone, so always check and never expect that you get what you want.